Thunderhorse-Framework/Gears/README.md

 # Gears
-A Perl module for blah blah blah
+A framework to build web frameworks

 ## Code and documentation
 [Gears on CPAN](https://metacpan.org/release/Gears)